 After I read that on my printout of that post, I wrote next to the last three sentences, “What if it doesn’t matter?
 What if everything worked out according to plan?"

-I’ve heard this bit about the smartest person only uses 10% of their brain, and I’ve read and heard from so many authors, saying essentially the same thing without the actual number as it comes to where we are on the path of our potential.
+I’ve heard this bit about the smartest person only using 10% of their brain, and I’ve read and heard from so many authors, saying essentially the same thing without the actual number as it comes to where we are on the path of our potential.
 And, that the obvious goal, of course, is to fulfill that potential.

 What if that is a bunch of hooey?
 What if it doesn’t matter?
 What if everything worked out according to plan?"